 - to provide a resource that compiles philosophical thought from a variety of cultures and eras

-This book is organized into the following six units:
+This book is organized into the following seven units:

 Unit I: What is Philosophy?